Get started¶

 Finally we are ready to start our node!
 As if it were a normal function we can

 run the code.
-This code snippet is required for every rosonic
+This code snippet is required for every rosonic-style node.

 if __name__ == '__main__':